Perficient, Inc. (NASDAQ:PRFT) CFO Paul E. Martin Sells 15,000 Shares

-Perficient, Inc. (NASDAQ:PRFT) CFO Paul E. Martin sold 15,000 shares of the business’s stock in a transaction on Friday, January 10th.
-The shares were sold at an average price of $47.59, for a total value of $713,850.00.
-Following the completion of the sale, the chief financial officer now owns 157,674 shares in the company, valued at approximately $7,503,705.66.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Perficient, Inc. (NASDAQ:PRFT) CFO Paul E. Martin sold 15,000 shares of the firm’s stock in a transaction that occurred on Wednesday, January 8th.
+The shares were sold at an average price of $46.56, for a total transaction of $698,400.00.
+Following the completion of the transaction, the chief financial officer now directly owns 157,674 shares in the company, valued at $7,341,301.44.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.

-Perficient (NASDAQ:PRFT) last released its earnings results on Thursday, November 7th.
-The digital transformation consultancy reported $0.56 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.52 by $0.04.
-Perficient had a return on equity of 13.21% and a net margin of 5.94%.
-The firm had revenue of $144.68 million during the quarter, compared to analyst estimates of $143.17 million.
-During the same period last year, the business posted $0.41 earnings per share.
-Perficient’s revenue was up 16.7% compared to the same quarter last year.
-Sell-side analysts predict that Perficient, Inc. will post 1.65 earnings per share for the current year.
+Perficient (NASDAQ:PRFT) last announced its quarterly earnings results on Thursday, November 7th.
+The digital transformation consultancy reported $0.56 earnings per share for the quarter, topping analysts’ consensus estimates of $0.52 by $0.04.
+The company had revenue of $144.68 million for the quarter, compared to analysts’ expectations of $143.17 million.
+Perficient had a net margin of 5.94% and a return on equity of 13.21%.
+The business’s quarterly revenue was up 16.7% compared to the same quarter last year.
+During the same period last year, the firm posted $0.41 earnings per share.
+As a group, sell-side analysts predict that Perficient, Inc. will post 1.65 earnings per share for the current fiscal year.

-A number of brokerages recently commented on PRFT.
-Maxim Group restated a “buy” rating and set a $50.00 target price on shares of Perficient in a report on Friday, November 8th.
-Zacks Investment Research upgraded shares of Perficient from a “hold” rating to a “buy” rating and set a $41.00 price target on the stock in a research note on Friday, October 4th.
-National Securities began coverage on shares of Perficient in a research report on Tuesday, October 22nd.
-They set a “buy” rating and a $46.00 price target on the stock.
-ValuEngine lowered shares of Perficient from a “hold” rating to a “sell” rating in a research note on Friday, January 3rd.
-Finally, BidaskClub upgraded shares of Perficient from a “buy” rating to a “strong-buy” rating in a report on Saturday, November 16th.
-One equities research analyst has rated the stock with a sell rating, six have issued a buy rating and one has given a strong buy rating to the company’s stock.
-Perficient has an average rating of “Buy” and a consensus price target of $44.20.
+Several hedge funds and other institutional investors have recently made changes to their positions in PRFT.
+Wells Fargo & Company MN boosted its position in shares of Perficient by 4.9% during the second quarter.
+Wells Fargo & Company MN now owns 99,719 shares of the digital transformation consultancy’s stock worth $3,423,000 after purchasing an additional 4,690 shares in the last quarter.
+Schroder Investment Management Group boosted its position in shares of Perficient by 6.8% during the second quarter.
+Schroder Investment Management Group now owns 352,238 shares of the digital transformation consultancy’s stock worth $12,089,000 after purchasing an additional 22,316 shares in the last quarter.
+Bank of New York Mellon Corp boosted its position in shares of Perficient by 0.4% during the second quarter.
+Bank of New York Mellon Corp now owns 422,816 shares of the digital transformation consultancy’s stock worth $14,512,000 after purchasing an additional 1,792 shares in the last quarter.
+Renaissance Technologies LLC boosted its position in shares of Perficient by 83.0% during the second quarter.
+Renaissance Technologies LLC now owns 122,632 shares of the digital transformation consultancy’s stock worth $4,209,000 after purchasing an additional 55,627 shares in the last quarter.
+Finally, Public Employees Retirement System of Ohio boosted its position in shares of Perficient by 821.3% during the second quarter.
+Public Employees Retirement System of Ohio now owns 15,966 shares of the digital transformation consultancy’s stock worth $548,000 after purchasing an additional 14,233 shares in the last quarter.
+92.82% of the stock is currently owned by institutional investors.

 Perficient, Inc provides information technology and management consulting services in the United States.
 The company designs, builds, and delivers solutions using middleware software products developed by third-party vendors.
 Its solutions include portals and collaboration, such as searchable data systems, collaborative systems for process improvement, transaction processing, unified and extended reporting, commerce, content management, and other services; and platform implementations services, including application server selection, architecture planning, installation and configuration, clustering for availability, performance assessment and issue remediation, security, and technology migrations.